Administrator of critical benchmarks

 - An independent Oversight Committee of market experts.
 The Oversight Committees for Euribor® and Eonia® share the same membership.
 They follow markets developments and exercise an unbiased oversight of all aspects related to the provision of the benchmarks, including their Governance Framework and methodology

-As an Authorised Administrator, The European Money Markets Institute is duly supervised by the Belgian Financial Services and Markets Authority (FSMA).
-The European Securities and Markets Authority (ESMA) will substitute the FSMA in January 2022.
+As an Authorised Administrator, The European Money Markets Institute is duly supervised by the European Securities and Markets Authority (ESMA).
+ESMA substituted the Belgian Financial Services and Markets Authority (FSMA) on 1 January 2022.

 Promoter of the STEP label